ddkhen11/MockOS/docs/lab5.md

    object called rename, updating its parsing strategy to RenameParsingStrategy, and inserted the two commands of copy and remove.
 Then, we added to our CommandPrompt object cp the command rename, with user input "rn".
 9. Implementing the touch-cat command:
-   We started this command by creating a new MacroCommand object called tc in main, then used the addCommand function to insert the two functions of touch and cat.
+   We started this command by creating a new MacroCommand object called tc in main.
+We then created new header and source files TCParsingStrategy, in order to parse the inputted file for both the touch and cat commands.
+We set this TCParsingStrategy to be the parsing strategy for our tc MacroCommand.
+We then used the addCommand function to insert the two functions of touch and cat.
 10. During our testing, we realized we made the display command name "dp" instead of "ds" and we fixed this.
 Here are first tests: